Dinty1/DiscordSchematicUploader/README.md

 This plugin allows you to designate channels where any schematic file that is uploaded will be automatically processed, regardless of whether a command is run.

 ![image](https://user-images.githubusercontent.com/67452089/147857856-9e1c01af-9f89-4dec-bcf7-fa1d721fe6e2.png)

+## Support for Per-Player Schematics
+This plugin supports FastAsyncWorldEdit's per-player schematic feature.
+See the config for more details.